Night monkey

-Night monkeys, also known as owl monkeys or douroucoulis (/duːruː'kuːliz/), are nocturnal New World monkeys of the genus Aotus, the only member of the family Aotidae (/eɪ'ɒtᵻdiː/).
+Night monkeys, also known as owl monkeys or douroucoulis (/duːruː'kuːliz/), are nocturnal New World monkeys of the genus Aotus, the only living member of the family Aotidae (/eɪ'ɒtᵻdiː/).
 The genus comprises eleven species which are found across Panama and much of South America in primary and secondary forests, tropical rainforests and cloud forests up to 2400 m.
 Night monkeys have large eyes which improve their vision at night, while their ears are mostly hidden, giving them their name Aotus, meaning "earless".

-Night monkeys are the only truly nocturnal monkeys with the exception of some cathemeral populations of Azara's night monkey, who have irregular bursts of activity during day and night.
+Night monkeys are the only truly nocturnal monkeys, although some cathemeral populations of Azara's night monkey have irregular bursts of activity during day and night.
 They have a varied repertoire of vocalisations and live in small family groups of a mated pair and their immature offspring.
 Night monkeys have monochromatic vision which improves their ability to detect visual cues at night.

 Night monkeys are threatened by habitat loss, the pet trade, hunting for bushmeat, and by biomedical research.
-They constitute one of the few monkey species that are affected by the often deadly human malaria protozoan Plasmodium falciparum, making them useful as non-human primate experimental subjects in malaria research.
+They constitute one of the few monkey species affected by the often deadly human malaria protozoan Plasmodium falciparum and are therefore used as experimental subjects in malaria research.
 The Peruvian night monkey is classified by the International Union for Conservation of Nature (IUCN) as an Endangered species, while four are Vulnerable species, four are Least-concern species, and two are data deficient.

 Taxonomy

-Until 1983, all night monkeys were placed into only one (A. lemurimus) or two species (A. lemurinus and A. azarae).
+Until 1983, all night monkeys were placed into only one (A. lemurinus) or two species (A. lemurinus and A. azarae).
 Chromosome variability showed that there was more than one species in the genus and Hershkovitz (1983) used morphological and karyological evidence to propose nine species, one of which is now recognised as a junior synonym.
 He split Aotus into two groups: a northern, gray-necked group (A. lemurinus, A. hershkovitzi, A. trivirgatus and A. vociferans) and a southern, red-necked group (A. miconax, A. nancymaae, A. nigriceps and A. azarae).
 Arguably, the taxa otherwise considered subspecies of A. lemurinus – brumbacki, griseimembra and zonalis – should be considered separate species, whereas A. hershkovitzi arguably is a junior synonym of A. lemurinus.
 A new species from the gray-necked group was recently described as A. jorgehernandezi.
 As is the case with some other splits in this genus, an essential part of the argument for recognizing this new species was differences in the chromosomes.
 Chromosome evidence has also been used as an argument for merging "species", as was the case for considering infulatus a subspecies of A. azarae rather than a separate species.
-One extinct species is known from the fossil record.
+Two extinct species of Aotidae are known from the fossil record: Aotus dindensis and Tremacebus harringtoni.